Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Introduction

 \section{Introduction}

-Deeply virtual Compton scattering and its timelike or doubly virtual generalizations are among the cleanest probes of generalized parton distributions (GPDs), which were introduced in the original momentum fraction $x$-space/nonforward-distribution formulations by Ji and by Radyushkin and subsequently developed into a broad QCD framework~\cite{Ji:1996ek2,Ji:1996ek,Radyushkin:1996ru,Radyushkin:1996nd,Radyushkin:1997ki,Diehl:2003ny,Belitsky:2005qn}.
-At leading power, the \DVCS~\! amplitude admits a collinear factorization theorem: the short-distance current-current correlation function is separated from the long-distance hadronic matrix element in the generalized Bjorken regime, to all orders in perturbation theory~\cite{Ji:1998xh,Collins:1998be}.
+Deeply virtual Compton scattering (\DVCS), timelike Compton scattering (\TCS), and double deeply virtual Compton scattering (\DDVCS) are among the cleanest probes of generalized parton distributions (GPDs), which were introduced in the original momentum fraction $x$-space/nonforward-distribution formulations by M\"uller \textit{et al.}, by Ji and by Radyushkin, and subsequently developed into a broad QCD framework~\cite{Muller:1994ses,Ji:1996ek2,Ji:1996ek,Radyushkin:1996ru,Radyushkin:1996nd,Radyushkin:1997ki,Diehl:2003ny,Belitsky:2005qn}.
+At leading power, the \DVCS amplitude admits a collinear factorization theorem: the short-distance current-current correlation function is separated from the long-distance hadronic matrix element in the generalized Bjorken regime, to all orders in perturbation theory~\cite{Ji:1998xh,Collins:1998be}.
 The same amplitude can be organized not only in the original momentum-fraction language but also in the conformal-basis / conformal-moment language, where complex conformal spin diagonalizes the leading-order singlet evolution and makes the operator product expansion of the two currents particularly transparent~\cite{Mueller:1997hs,Belitsky:1997rh,Mueller:2005ed,Kirch:2005hu,Manashov:2005qm,Kumericki:2006xx,Kumericki:2007sa}.
+This operator-basis organization matters experimentally: in a JLab or EIC extraction the quantity to constrain is a physical conformal moment multiplying a fixed hard kernel, not an arbitrary $x$-space skewness profile.
 Recent two-loop work has made this conformal-basis description increasingly explicit, including vector, axial-vector, transversity, \DDVCS, and conformal-moment coefficient functions~\cite{Braun:2020yib,Braun:2021ysj,Braun:2022nnlo,Ji:2023transversity,Braun:2024ddvcs,Braun:2026dvcsmom}.
-The same framework has been used in the parametrization and global extraction of small-skewness GPDs~\cite{Guo:2022ump0,Guo:2023ump,Guo:2025muf}, and all-skewness GPDs~\cite{Mamo:2024jwp,Mamo:2024vjh,Hechenberger:2025rye,Hechenberger:2025wnz}.
+Recent \DDVCS phenomenology and sensitivity studies make the same kinematic point experimentally: the second photon virtuality opens access to GPD information beyond the on-shell \DVCS/\TCS lines, with feasibility studied for Jefferson Lab/CEBAF, CLAS/SoLID, and EIC settings~\cite{Deja:2023ahc,Alvarado:2025prc,Alvarado:2026ggy,Accardi:2023chb}.
+String/holographic trajectories enter this experimental problem as a fixed--$j$ Witten-diagram mechanism for producing the conformal moments and kernels that the operator basis already asks for.
+The same framework has been used in the parametrization and global extraction of small-skewness GPDs~\cite{Guo:2022ump0,Guo:2023ump,Guo:2025muf}, and in all-skewness string/holographic conformal-moment GPD parametrizations~\cite{Mamo:2024jwp,Mamo:2024vjh,Hechenberger:2025rye,Hechenberger:2025wnz}.